Alfred Marshall

-Life and career
+Early life

 Marshall was born at Bermondsey in London, the second son of William Marshall (1812–1901), a clerk and cashier at the Bank of England, and Rebecca (1817–1878), daughter of butcher Thomas Oliver, from whom, on her mother's death, she inherited property.
 Marshall had two brothers and two sisters; a cousin was the economist Ralph Hawtrey.
 The Marshalls were a West Country clerical family; Marshall's great-great-grandfather was "the Reverend William Marshall, half-legendary Herculean parson of Devonshire", famous for "twisting horseshoes with his hands" to scare "local blacksmiths into fearing that they blew their bellows for the devil".

 William Marshall was a devout strict Evangelical, "author of an Evangelical epic in a sort of Anglo-Saxon language of his own invention which found some favour in its appropriate circles" and of a tract titled Men's Rights and Women's Duties.
-There are scholars who note that this strict upbringing wielded a strong influence on Marshall's work, such as how he favored the doctrines of philosophical idealism.
+Some scholars note this strict upbringing strongly influenced Marshall's work, citing the influence of philosophical idealism.

-Marshall grew up in Clapham and was educated at the Merchant Taylors' School and St John's College, Cambridge, where he demonstrated an aptitude in mathematics, achieving the rank of Second Wrangler in the 1865 Cambridge Mathematical Tripos.
+Marshall grew up in Clapham and was educated at the Merchant Taylors' School and St John's College, Cambridge, where he demonstrated an aptitude in mathematics, achieving the rank of Second Wrangler in the 1865 Cambridge Mathematical Triposlib.
 Marshall experienced a mental crisis that led him to abandon physics and switch to philosophy.
 He began with metaphysics, specifically "the philosophical foundation of knowledge, especially in relation to theology".
 Metaphysics led Marshall to ethics, specifically a Sidgwickian version of utilitarianism; ethics, in turn, led him to economics, because economics played an essential role in providing the preconditions for the improvement of the working class.
 He saw that the duty of economics was to improve material conditions, but such improvement would occur, Marshall believed, only in connection with social and political forces.
-His interest in Georgism, liberalism, socialism, trade unions, women's education, poverty and progress reflect the influence of his early social philosophy on his later activities and writings.
+His interest in Georgism, liberalism, socialism, trade unions, women's education, poverty and economic progress reflect the influence of his early social philosophy on his later activities and writings.